Who can register a death

 What you’ll need to register the death

-If the Coroner’s office is involved, for example if the death was sudden or unexpected, they will advise you of what you need to do to register.
+If the Coroner is involved they will advise you of what you need to do to register.

-During the telephone appointment, we’ll ask you for information about the person who has died:
+During the appointment, we’ll ask you for information about the person who has died:

 - the date and place of the death